Take a look at our glossary, where we explain relevant terms relating to investments in forests and agriculture.

 No, this is not a “new” rainforest.
 Once primary forests and rainforests have been clear-cut they are irrecoverably lost.
 What does, however, come into existence through ForestFinance and your investment is a new secondary forest suited to the location.
 Fallow land is turned into a forest ecosystem, providing new habitats for the local flora and fauna (“plenter forest”).

-The certified, ecologically-sustainable forest management ensures that the forest becomes an attractive living-space for animals and serves as a stepping stone between primary forest remnants.
+The certified, ecologically-sustainable forestry management ensures that the forest becomes an attractive living-space for animals and serves as a stepping stone between primary forest remnants.
 As a rule, the ecosystem of a newly planted forest is less complex than that of a primary forest.
 Achieving the same complex condition as its predecessor usually requires hundreds of years of regeneration and a strict ecological orientation of the forest management.

 Learn more about our forests and our certified sustainable forest management system here.
 Our tree encyclopaedia provides information about certain tree and plant species.